golanlevin/p5.plotSvg/README.md

 The following projects may be of interest to creative coders working with SVG files:

 * [p5.js-svg](https://github.com/zenozeng/p5.js-svg) by Zenozeng allows for direct SVG rendering in p5.js sketches, offering an alternative SVG-based renderer for the web browser.
-It supports a wide range of SVG elements but also aims for full compatibility with p5.js drawing functions.
+It supports a wide range of SVG elements but also aims for full compatibility with p5.js drawing functions. *Note*: As of December 2024, p5.js-svg is only compatible with p5.js up to v.1.6.0.
 * [canvas2svg](https://github.com/gliffy/canvas2svg) by Gliffy provides a way to export HTML5 Canvas content to SVG using JavaScript.
 It works by implementing a virtual canvas that mimics the CanvasRenderingContext2D interface, capturing drawing commands as SVG elements.
 * [p5-svg-test](https://github.com/runemadsen/p5-svg-test) by Rune Madsen is a simple test for SVG generation using p5.js.
 This repository provides a proof of concept for exporting p5.js graphics to SVG format but is not a fully-featured library.
 * [Rune.js](https://runemadsen.github.io/rune.js/) by Rune Madsen is a JavaScript library for creative coding, similar to p5.js.
 While it is not strictly a p5.js SVG exporter, it includes capabilities for working with vector graphics, including SVG import/export.